Bokar Monastery, Mirik, India

 is one of the biggest and oldest in the Boudha area and well worth a visit.

-This monastery is one of the six main monasteries of Tibet, was destroyed in the late 1950s.
+This monastery is one of the six main of Tibet, was destroyed in the late 1950s.
 Originally, it was located in Tham, Tibet but was destroyed in a cultural revolution and was rebuilt in Nepal.

 Shechen Monastery at Boudha held ceremonies in memory of Jamgön Ju Mipham, or Mipham Jamyang Namgyal Gyamtso (1846–1912) – also known as ‘Mipham the Great’.